Share via

 Plan and prioritize

-Learn how to identify goals for your platform engineering efforts, walk through common scenarios, and look for ways to measure success.
-You can measure success by scoping your goals to business objectives.
+Learn how to identify goals for your platform engineering efforts based on the Platform Engineering Capability Model, walk through common scenarios, and look for ways to measure success.
+Measure success by scoping your goals to business objectives.

 Identify goals and key scenarios